krzys66/product_scan/README.md

 ** You need your API key & Endpoint from Microsoft Azure AI to run the site

-If it's not working, maybe you must go to `php.ini` file and uncomment line: `extension:db`
+If it's not working, maybe you have to go to `php.ini` file and uncomment line: `extension=gd`